What is a 'red tide'?

-A "red tide," or harmful algal bloom, occurs when algae in the ocean and freshwater grow out of control and can produce powerful toxins that can harm or kill marine life, birds and even humans.
+A "red tide," or harmful algal bloom, occurs when algae in the ocean and freshwater grows out of control and produces powerful toxins that can harm or kill marine life, birds and even humans.

 And while many people refer to the blooms as a "red tide," scientists prefer to use the term harmful algal bloom, according to the National Oceanic and Atmospheric Administration's National Ocean Service.

 Pesticides and other chemicals used in farming and factories eventually find their way into oceans and other bodies of water and create harmful algal blooms.
 And those blooms can kill the fish, shellfish, birds and mammals if eaten.

 FLORIDA PREPARES FOR MANATEES SUFFERING FROM RED TIDE

 If humans eat any fish or shellfish that came from a red tide area, they too will ingest the toxins and that can make them sick, and in some cases die.
 As a result, some places restrict fishing until the conditions improve, and even restaurants will take local fish and shellfish off the menu.

 The blooms have been reported in every coastal state, and NOAA says the frequency of red tides has increased.
 Not only is that harmful to people and marine ecosystems, but local and regional economies may also suffer as a result.

 SPRING BREAKERS FACE RED TIDE THREAT IN FLORIDA

 The species that causes the most red tides in Florida and the Gulf of Mexico is called Karenia breves, or K. breves for short.
 K. brevis usually blooms in the late summer or early fall, and large concentrations can discolor the water red or brown.